envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Only comment things that have business logic complexity.
+##### Only comment things that have business logic complexity

-Comments are an apology, not a requirement.
-Good code _mostly_ documents itself.
+Comments should explain the "why" behind complex business logic, not the "what" or "how" that should be evident from well-written code.
+Excessive comments often indicate that the code itself could be clearer or better structured.

 **Bad:**
 ```javascript
 function hashIt(data) {
   // The hash
   let hash = 0;
   // Length of string
   const length = data.length;
   // Loop through every character in data
   for (let i = 0; i < length; i++) {
     // Get character code.